getgauge/taiko/README.md

 With Taiko’s API we can avoid using ids/css/xpath selectors to create reliable tests that don’t break with changes in the web page’s structure.

-We can also use Taiko’s proximity selectors to visually locate elements.
+You can also use Taiko’s proximity selectors to visually locate elements.
 For example

     > click(checkbox(near(“Username”)))